aramisHernandez1/WaterSim/README.md

   * We use this partial derivative to set up our tangent vectors.
   * Afterwards, we take the cross product and end up with the vector
     ### $$\vec{N} = \Big(-\tfrac{\partial f}{\partial x}, \ 1, \ -\tfrac{\partial f}{\partial z}\Big)$$
+  * Now we normalize our normal vector.
+  * Now that we have the normals, we just take the difference between the normals and the light position.\
+* Specular lighting
+* Euler's waves
+  * Regular sum of sines is great, but we replace our sine wave with any different wave function.
+  * Two good wave functions for a more ocean-like wave are two options
+    * **Gerstner Waves**
+      * Gerstner waves work really well; the only downside is that they can loop on themselves, making weird, unrealistic waves if the parameters are not correct.
+    * **Euler Waves**
+      * Euler waves are also a really good wave for replicating the ocean
+      * But they have the benefit of not looping in on themselves, making them much easier to use, making this my wave of choice.
+      * This changes our wave function to
+      $$

 ### TO DO